Strategy and Goals

 Regionally, North America and selected countries in Asia are at the focus of Sartorius' growth strategy.

-North America is the world’s largest market for the manufacture of biopharmaceuticals and laboratory products.
-Because North America is home to the main competitors for both company divisions, Sartorius has historically lower market share in this region than in Europe and Asia.
-Accordingly, the company is striving to gain market share, primarily by strengthening its sales and service capacities and reorganizing its sales and distribution processes.
+North America is the world’s largest market for the manufacture of biopharmaceuticals.
+Because this market is home to the main competitors of the Group, we historically had lower market share in this region than in Europe and Asia.
+Accordingly, Sartorius Stedim Biotech is striving to gain market share, primarily by strengthening its sales and service capacities and reorganizing its sales and distribution processes.

 Expansion of Product Portfolio

-Concerning the further development of our portfolio, the 2020 strategy also provides for making acquisitions for both Group divisions besides conducting our own R&D activities and entering into cooperative alliances.
+Concerning the further development of our portfolio, the 2020 strategy also provides for making acquisitions besides conducting our own R&D activities and entering into alliances.
 Such acquisitions will be primarily focused on adding complementary technologies and products that make the company's portfolio even more attractive from a customer perspective.
-We have strengthened our portfolio by six small- and medium-sized acquisitions since 2011.
+We have strengthened our portfolio by five small- and medium-sized acquisitions since 2011: Lonza, TAP Biosystems, AllPure Technologies, Cellca, BioOutsource.

 Efficient business processes, a powerful IT infrastructure and sufficient production capacities are to constitute the backbone of our projected growth.
-Based on standardized business processes worldwide, Sartorius is globally rolling out a new ERP system as part of its multi-year project.
-In addition, the company is considerably extending its production capacities at various locations and combining its sites still located in separate areas at its headquarters in Goettingen into one location in this city.
+Sartorius Stedim Biotech is increasingly using standardized business processes and is considerably extending its production capacities at various locations.